Angel Batista: Season five

+Miami Metro investigates a truck accident where five barrels with dead women inside are discovered.
+Batista interrogates the truck’s owner, motivational speaker Jordan Chase (Jonny Lee Miller) and his security guard, Cole Harmon (Chris Vance).
+The Club Mayan operation results in Yasmin’s death as well as one of the Fuentes brothers and another civilian.
+Batista tries to console LaGuerta, but she refuses to take responsibility in spite of everyone following her orders.
+Batista is undecided on how to proceed.
+LaGuerta pins the blame on Debra, and Batista confronts her privately, telling her that he will back her no matter what because she is flesh and blood to him.
+After Debra finds new evidence in the Barrel Girls case, Batista mentions to LaGuerta that they should reopen the case and disagrees with her when she claims Debra is using the case to get back at her.
+After LaGuerta decides to reopen the case, and urges Batista to stop sleeping on the couch, Batista admits the pair have a ways to go to rebuilding their relationship.
+Ever since, Batista's approach towards LaGuerta's bossiness has drastically changed, as he has been "cutting her off" every time she seems to try to overpower his decision.
+However, in the season finale they seem to have set their relationship back on track.

 Season six

 Batista has moved in with his younger sister Jamie (Aimee Garcia) in the apartment adjacent to Dexter's, thus allowing Jamie to babysit Dexter's son Harrison whenever Dexter might need to leave in the middle of the night.
 It turns out that he and LaGuerta separated in order for her to secure the position of Captain in Miami Metro Homicide.
 However, her position as Lieutenant was left open specifically for him by her recommendation.
 To her surprise, Deputy Chief Tom Matthews (Geoff Pierson) decided to promote Debra to Lieutenant instead.
 Debra breaks this news to Batista, who takes it in stride and congratulates her, but is still hurt by constantly being involved in LaGuerta's battles with Matthews.
 Detective Joey Quinn (Desmond Harrington) also begins criticizing Batista for not telling LaGuerta how he feels.
 Batista advises Debra against letting LaGuerta boss her around.
 After Miami Metro discovers a new serial killer, and Gellar (Edward James Olmos) is named as the prime suspect, Batista and Quinn travel to meet with Gellar's former assistant Carissa Porter (Mariana Klaveno).
 Batista tries unsuccessfully to get Quinn to not sleep with her, and discovers one of Gellar's old drawings which bears a resemblance to Erin's corpse.
 Quinn convinces Batista to lie to Deb about the former's romantic involvement with Carissa, and Batista interrogates her by himself until Deb orders Quinn to join in.
 After Carissa mentions her and Quinn's hookup, Batista apologizes to Debra at her house-warming party, where he also punches out a drunk Quinn for making crude remarks about Jamie.